 By ALEXI VENICE—

 Not to embarrass my daughter (but I will), we’ve called her a variety of nicknames through the years, including, “Tootie Pants, Bookie, Booboo, Sis and Bootie Pepper.”
-For purposes of my blog, I think I’ll go with Bootie Pepper, which works as well now—when she’s 22—as it did when she was a sassy 12-year old.
+For purposes of my blog, I call her Bootie Pepper.
+The name works as well now—when she’s 22—as it did when she was a sassy 12-year old.

 Bootie Pepper and The Pitcher.
 They’re a thing.

-This summer, Bootie Pepper took a job at a financial firm in Wisconsin and The Pitcher signed with the Wareham Gatemen in the Cape League, so they didn’t see each other for 4 weeks.
+That summer, Bootie Pepper took a job at a financial firm in Wisconsin and The Pitcher signed with the Wareham Gatemen in the Cape League, so they didn’t see each other for 4 weeks.
 FOUR WHOLE WEEKS!
 (Someone was getting a little grumpy the week before we left for the Cape.)
-Bootie Pepper had to see The Pitcher, so my husband, Bill (after Bill McCallan in the Pepper McCallan series of books), and I decided to tag along.
+Bootie Pepper had to see The Pitcher, so Bill and I decided to tag along.
 I’d never been to the Cape and was full of wonder and curiosity.

 Surprisingly, the weather turned cold (windy and temps in the low 60s), so I bought a Gatemen stocking cap and pullover.